maxsupermanhd/WMT/README.md

 8. Writing heightmap with filtes to png file
 9. Reading structures data
 10. Oil stuff
+11. Displaying buildings

 # TODO

+1. Make some basic gui
-1. Reading 100% of game.map (zones)
+2. Reading 100% of game.map (zones)
-2. Displaying buildings
 3. Render tiles to the top view map preview

 # Can be but no ideas how it should work